mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 The code looks fine at first but lets trace what is actually going on:

 1. We assign reference to the `session` property to the constant `session`.
-2. We update the title of the session by invoking the set method of the `set` record.
+1. We update the title of the session by invoking the set method of the `session` record.
-3. This creates a new session record which we pass to `updateSession`.
+1. This creates a new session record which is passed to `updateSession`.
-4. Update session sends a network request and updates the session in the database.
+1. Update session sends a network request and updates the session in the database.
-5. Update session pessimistically updates the session in the store (i.e. we have the session with its new title).
+1. Update session pessimistically updates the session in the store (i.e. in the store now we have the session with its new title).
-6. We invoke the `setGuide` action, passing the `session` constant as argument.
+1. We invoke the `setGuide` action, passing the `session` constant as argument.
-7. In the action we get the guide, set it to the `guide` property and update the store.
+1. In the action we get the guide, set it to the `guide` property and update the store.

-Notice that at step `6.` we pass reference to the old `session` object where we still have the old title.
-This way the reducer will override the session in the store and replace it with an object with the old `title` and the `guide` property set.
+Notice that at step `6.` we pass reference to the old `session` object where we still have the old `title`.
+This way the reducer will overwrite the session in the store and replace it with an object with the old `title` and the `guide` property set.

+With this simple example the problem looks obvious.
+In case when we have multiple asynchronous calls and the control flow gets less intuitive, the issue may get tricker.

 ## Solutions